Current licenses expired at midnight, Eastern Time, on March 31, 2024.

-First Biennium Renewal: Chiropractic Physicians are required to attend one (1) full day at a Florida Board of Chiropractic Medicine meeting within the first 12 months of licensure.
-Licensees who reside out of the state may satisfy this requirement within (12) months after locating to the State of Florida.
+First Biennium Renewal: Chiropractic Physicians are required to attend one (1) full day at a Florida Board of Chiropractic Medicine meeting within the first biennium or within twenty-four (24) months of licensure, whichever ends later.
+Licensees who reside out of the state may satisfy this requirement within (12) months after commencing treatment of patients in Florida.

 Chiropractic Physicians initially licensed in the biennium and renewing a license for the first time are required to complete the following: